UnderNotic/minimal-mistakes/_posts/2018-01-06-service-discovery-with-etcd.md

 ### The Heartbeat

 `Node` reprents whatever service in the system that can scale horizontally and to whom requests are load-balanced.
 On startup node is taking whatever port is available starting from 8080, then it's putting lease in etcd, which is basically setting key-value pair with 10 seconds TTL (time to live), once it is set, it starts refreshing TTL every 5 seconds.
-If Node dies, hangs... setted up heatbeat key-value pair will be removed at the same time making this node unavailable and undiscoverable for the gateway.
+If Node dies, hangs... set up heatbeat key-value pair will be removed at the same time making this node unavailable and undiscoverable for the gateway.

-Key is designed in the following way `heartbeat|{NODE_TYPE}|{url}`, so the gateway can make use of etcd range subscribe to watch only for keys that starts with `heartbeat`, also from that key, information about node type and url that it is hosted at can be retrieved.
+Key is designed in the following way `heartbeat|{NODE_TYPE}|{url}`, so the gateway can make use of etcd range subscribe to watch only for keys that starts with `heartbeat`, also from that key, information about node type and url that it is hosted at, can be retrieved.

 ```csharp
  private async void Run(string url)